Kids & Teens

 East Bay

-Nurturing developmental preschool program rich with Jewish culture.
-Providing children a foundation to grow educationally, socially and spiritually.
-Extended care options: 7:30 a.m.-6 p.m.
-Accredited by Association for Early Learning Leaders.
+Nurturing developmental program rich in Jewish culture that provides children a foundation to grow educationally, socially and spiritually.
+Serves ages 6 weeks to pre-K. Extended care 7:30 a.m. to 6 p.m.
+Accreditation: Early Learning Leaders.

 Learn More